kasraprime/Misc/README.md

 # Misc

-Different lines of codes for various purposes
+Various scripts and codes for general purpose tasks